 §6.1 Joint Worksite Investigation.
 One of the first collaborative acts between the Owner, Design Professional, Constructor and its key subcontractors is to engage in a joint worksite investigation.
 The purpose of the joint worksite investigation is to gain the necessary information for proper development of the project design.
-As part of the process, this cross-disciplinary team should: (i) review all of the existing site information available and verify observable existing conditions within any existing structures and at the site, and notify Owner of the need to view inaccessible spaces (e.g., spaces containing hazardous materials, hard lid ceilings, buried utilities, occupied spaces, etc.), (ii) determine whether additional testing and studies are required, and (iii) document site-related information necessary for development of the construction documents.
-The outcome of the joint investigation is a report to the Owner of the Core Group's findings and recommendations.
+As part of the process, this cross-disciplinary team should: (i) review all of the existing site information available and verify observable existing conditions within any existing structures and at the site, and notify Owner of the need to view inaccessible spaces (e.g., spaces containing hazardous materials, hard lid ceilings, buried utilities, occupied spaces, etc.), (ii) determine whether additional testing and studies are required, and (iii) document site-related information necessary for development of the Core Group's findings and recommendations.
 Because the outcome of the joint worksite investigation impacts the overall development of the design, this investigation should occur as early as possible in the design process.
 Note that the outcome of the joint investigation will also influence decisions about the level of contingency to include in cost estimates and the contract price.